(214) 390-7947 (Overseas Callers)

 Other Volunteer Programs in Tanzania

-No matter what your passion for volunteering is, IFRE offers variety of volunteering opportunities such as work in orphanage, teaching computer education, HIV/AIDS volunteering program, women empowerment, medical volunteering, summer volunteering in Tanzania
+No matter what your passion for volunteering is, IFRE offers a variety of volunteering opportunities, such as work in an orphanage, teaching computer education, HIV/AIDS volunteering program, women empowerment, medical volunteering, and summer volunteering in Tanzania

 Take a minute to complete the form and we will be in touch.